kedacore/keda-olm-operator/README.md

     # default value: rfc3339
     # logTimeEncoding: rfc3339

+    ## Arbitrary arguments
+    # Define any argument with possibility to override already existing ones.
+    # Array of strings (format is either with prefix '--key=value' or just 'value')
+    # other: []

     ## Annotations to be added to the KEDA Operator Deployment
     # https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/
     # deploymentAnnotations: